intentor/adic/README.md

 #### Dispatching commands

-To dispatch a command, just call the `Dispatch()` method on the `Adic.CommandDispatcher`, using either the generics or the by `System.Type` versions:
+To dispatch a command, just call the `Dispatch()` method on `Adic.ICommandDispatcher`, using either the generics or the by `System.Type` versions:

 ```cs
 /// <summary>